numberblackH/numberblackH.github.io/news/_posts/2020-11-14-Marlins News.md

 ---
 layout: post
-title: MLB TODAY 2020-11-14
+title: Marlins News
 date: 2020-11-14 08:26:28 -0400
 description: >
 noindex: true
 ---

-> Ng joins Marlins as MLB's first woman GM🚨
+>> Ng joins Marlins as MLB's first woman GM🚨

 ### Official Marlins.
 MIAMI -- The Marlins have pledged to build as diverse an organization as possible.
 On Friday morning, they made history by announcing Kim Ng as their new general manager.